 The cost of double-glazed windows is directly related to the size of the window and the frames you choose.
 While wooden or plastic-based frames will certainly set you back less than aluminum, they may not be as durable.

-So if the shed will be used to live in rather than a home office, it is advisable to invest in the highest quality material you can afford at the outset.
+So if the shed will be used to live in rather than a backyard office shed, it is advisable to invest in the highest quality material you can afford at the outset.

 Livable Sheds With Electricity and Plumbing

 A shed without electricity and plumbing is not deemed livable.
-The moment you add electricity and plumbing to a shed, you need to ensure that you have the necessary permits and comply with the building codes in your area.
+When you add electricity and plumbing to a shed, you must ensure that you have the necessary permits and comply with the building codes in your area.

 Keep in mind that you may also need approval from your local Home Owners Association before turning a shed into a livable unit.

-Whenever possible, adding power and plumbing to a shed must be done by a professional.
+Whenever possible, a professional must add power and plumbing to a shed.
 This will increase the cost of your shed project more initially, but it is worth getting it right the first time.

 Installing power and water is not simply a matter of digging a trench and burying a couple of pipes.
 Besides being a possible safety hazard, an incorrectly or illegally wired structure can affect the overall value of a property.